SciML/DiffEqDocs.jl/docs/src/features/ensemble.md

 ## Example 4: Using the Analysis Tools

-In this example we will show how to analyze a `MonteCarloSolution`.
+In this example we will show how to analyze a `EnsembleSolution`.
 First, let's generate a 10 solution Monte Carlo experiment.
 For our problem we will use a `4x2` system of linear stochastic differential equations: